Image from Canva

-Break-ups happen.
-We’ll leave the personal relationship issues to the dating and marriage counselors, though, because we’re not dealing with personal relationships here.
-The landlord-tenant relationship is purely business even when you’re renting either to or from family, and as a business, you want everything in writing so that each of you has a clear understanding of the terms of the relationship.
+We’ll leave the personal relationship issues to the dating and marriage counselors, however.
+The landlord-tenant relationship should be purely business even when you’re renting to or from family, and as a business, you want everything in writing so that each of you has a clear understanding of the terms of the relationship.

 If you want to see just how nasty landlord-tenant breakups can be, check out a few online landlord and tenant forums; you’ll find all sorts of horror stories on evictions and lease breaking.

 Don’t get to the break-up point with either your landlord or tenant!

 You simply need to make sure that terms of your relationship are spelled out clearly in a landlord-tenant agreement so that no misunderstandings can arise.
 But before you lay out your expectations, make sure you first understand the other’s perspective on the relationship.
 That should make it easier for each of you to understand just what’s important to have in writing.
 We’ll look first at the tenant’s perspective and then at the landlord’s perspective.

 When I'm renting, I need to know I'm not dealing with an irresponsible landlord who shirks their maintenance responsibilities.